fsmMLK/inkscapeMadeEasy/docs/source/installation.rst

         ┣━━ textext   <-- textext folder (if you installed textText) ┋

-.. note::  You might have other sub folders inside the extension directory.
+.. note::  You might have other sub folders inside the extensions directory.
 They don't interfere with inkscapeMadeEasy.